Home » How does OMIO PIM work?

-With the rich fashion heritage of Retail Assist, we are driving the digital growth of fashion businesses.
+With the rich heritage of Retail Assist, we are driving the digital growth of retail businesses.

 Start your PIM journey whichever way you’d like.
 With OMIO PIM, you can either start by creating a new product from scratch or import data from a PLM, ERP, supplier or even a spreadsheet.
 However you’d like to begin the process, this stage only asks you to add basic core information.

 User Journey – The story of the Duchess Dress